beejjorgensen/bgc/src/bgc_part_3400_threads.md

 clearly `i` is never more than `4` when we call `thrd_create()`?
 And two `THREAD 2`s?
 Madness!

-This is getting into the fun land of _race conditions_.
+This is getting into the fun land of [i[Multithreading-->race conditions]] _race conditions_.
 The main thread is modifying `i` before the thread has a chance to copy it.
 Indeed, `i` makes it all the way to `5` and ends the loop before the last thread gets a chance to copy it.

 We've got to have a per-thread variable that we can refer to so we can pass it in as the `arg`.